afinemax/Astron_2024/observing_directions.md

 This account on Uranus has all of the observation scripts loaded into the path.

-## Point to the Telescope to the FRB you want to observe:
+## Point the Telescope to the FRB you want to observe:
 Now point the telescope to the FRB you want to observe:

 Run: